Library – Short Essay 1.

 The library helps a good deal in spreading knowledge and education.
 Many books are so costly that a man of average means cannot purchase them.
 People can derive benefit from these books by consulting them in the library.

+Libraries play an important part in fighting against illiteracy.
 In India, there are very few good libraries.
 There is great need for opening a library in each village.
 Only then can the huge illiteracy prevailing in Indian villages be removed.